nickwilliamsdev/next-sam/README.md

 # Features
 * Utilizes Meta's SAM2 model for segmentation
 * onnxruntime-web for model inference
+* webgpu with fallback to CPU if not available or not supported by browser
 * Model storage using OPFS ([not working](https://bugs.webkit.org/show_bug.cgi?id=231706) in Safari)
 * Image upload
 * Mask decoding based on point prompt